 Fig. 176 Diagram for rotating the wheels (general example).

 Volkswagen recommends having the wheel replacement carried out by an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+For the Volkswagen Taos, professional wheel service also helps ensure correct tire pressure, torque, wheel balance, valve condition, and Tire Pressure Monitoring System recalibration after the work is complete.

 Tread depth